5UP3RTH30B4G/More-SCP-Alarm/README.md

 ![BHNUHEADER](https://github.com/user-attachments/assets/97213516-058c-4f7f-994d-35631b77b145)
 # Welcome to the More SCP Alarm Wiki & Support Page!

-Welcome to the official GitBook wiki for **More SCP Alarm**!
+Welcome to the official GitHub for **More SCP Alarm**!
 This resource is designed to help you make the most out of our system, offering detailed documentation, guides, FAQs, and support for all your needs.

 Whether you're setting up for the first time or troubleshooting specific issues, this wiki is here to provide step-by-step instructions and best practices.
 Our goal is to ensure you have a smooth and efficient experience using More SCP Alarm.